umar601/Train-Management-System-Railway-Management-System-OOP-Project-C-Project-s/README.md

 Schedule Management: Create and manage train schedules, including departure and arrival times at each station.
 Ticketing System: Issue tickets to passengers, manage reservations, and handle cancellations.
 Passenger Management: Store and manage passenger information securely.
-Reporting: Generate reports on various aspects of the railway operations. this is complete.